shaungibson1987/DataExtractQC/README.md

 ## Features
 - Simple graphical interface (Tkinter)
+- All advanced checks are user-controllable via toggles (all off by default):
-- Automatic detection of open-ended columns
+   - Automatically detect and add open-ended columns
+   - Search for specific words (from a .txt file) and highlight matches
+   - Check for duplicate postcode/YOB pairs and flag them
+   - Length check: flag cells much longer than the median (multiplier adjustable)
-- Customizable include file handling
+- Customizable include file handling (one column per line, no semicolons)
 - Detailed logging and error reporting
 - Output split by language and overall
-- Customizable include file handling (one column per line, no semicolons)

 ## Requirements
 - Python 3.8+